intro-skipper/server_configs/README.md

 Jellyfin currently has no way to limit the maximum ABI version.
 This means that people can install incompatible versions of a plugin.
 Unfortunately, the error is only visible after restarting Jellyfin.
 The average user expects to be offered only working and compatible versions.

+## Caddy

+The easiest method of self-hosting is to use Caddy, which is how we currently deploy on DigitalOcean.
+See the `docker-compose.yaml` and `Caddyfile` for reference.

 ## Apache Server with mod_rewrite

 Almost all webhosters have Apache `mod_rewrite` enabled.
 PHP always has restrictions and is not needed anyway.